willyywt/willyywt.github.io/_posts/2022-07-08-resource-inlining-for-github-pages.md

 <!-- This Source Code Form is subject to the terms of the Mozilla Public
    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->
+**Warning: Resource inlining is removed in favor of Cache API, since CSS gets a lot bigger than I wish and cannot fit in 17kb download size.**

 Github pages comes with 10 minute cache time, which makes the [Render Blocking](https://web.dev/render-blocking-resources/) resources takes *two* RTT to load almost everytime.
 Resource inlining shortens the [Critical Rendering Path](https://web.dev/critical-rendering-path-page-speed-rules-and-recommendations/): only *one* RTT is spent to load a web page.
 Reducing RTTs helps shortening network delays: one RTT can takes more than 150ms (or even larger on unstable networks).

 ## TL;DR
 The major motivation is to **reduce network delay**, measured in terms of RTT (Round Trip Time) to the server.
-For now: **Inlining css and js reduces one RTT in the critical rendering path.**

 ## What is resource inlining
 CSS and JavaScript resource inlining is including the style and script text content directly inside `<style>` and `<script>` element of HTML, instead of using a `href` and a `src` attribute to give a link to the original `.css` and `.js` files.
 In this way, css and js are downloaded as part of the HTML (for valid HTML 5 `<style>` should entirely be in `<head>`; `<script>` has no such requirement, although it can also entirely in `<head>`).